HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 ### i.
 Features

-- Same **hardware** configuration: No need to swap GPU cards, Ethernet cards.
+- Same **hardware** configuration: No need to swap GPU cards or Ethernet cards.
 - Same **BIOS** configuration: No need to change BIOS configuration to run a specific macOS version.
 - Same **connectors**: No need to switch video output, LAN, USB to run a specific macOS version.
 - Same **bootloader**: No need to use different bootloader like Chameleon or Clover for older macOS versions.
 OpenCore covers all Intel macOS releases.